deepankarck2/Below-Ground-Code-FIles/README.md

 This module contains code for a PyQt5 application that displays a map with markers for each bus.
 The user can edit bus values and run simulations.
 It also contains code for creating the map using Folium.
 The map is saved as an HTML file, which is then loaded in the PyQt5 application.
-There are two CSV files containing bus values and coordinates(values.txt, and sample_for_x_y.txt).
-Attached are sample CSV files.

 #### The application has the following features:
 - A search box with autocomplete for searching buses.